datarefinery/API-PMH/Discussion.md

 But, if it's to be 'PMH' by name then it stands to reason it must support/require, at a minimum, date based harvesting.
 This should probably be implemented in its simplest form, e.g.

-a request paramter in the form of fromdate=YYYY-MM-DD[:hh-mm-ss]
+a request paramter in the from of fromdate=YYYY-MM-DD[:hh-mm-ss]

 ## What about API versioning